The Fellowship

 Hire top edtech talent.

 The fellowship offers edtech employers the opportunity to hire high-performing graduate students for a ten-week project.
-Fellows spend ~ten hours/week contributing to projects and operations critical to the company.
+Fellows spend ~10 hours/week contributing to projects and operations critical to the company.

-Across our previous Fall’22, Spring’23, and Fall’23 fellowships, the EdTech MBA Community has matched 100+ students to edtech startups and venture capital firms.
-Several companies, including Chegg, Amira Learning, Preply, Interplay Learning, Desmos, Kyron Learning, UWill, Clayful, Owl Ventures, and upGrad, have had top graduate student fellows work on projects such as product strategy and growth, product management, business development, GTM strategy, and market analysis.
+Across our past six fellowships, the EdTech MBA Community has matched over 200 students to edtech startups and venture capital firms.
+Several companies, including Noodle, MacMillan, Ellucian, Chegg, Amira Learning, Preply, Interplay Learning, Desmos, Kyron Learning, UWill, Clayful, Owl Ventures, and upGrad, have had top graduate student fellows work on projects such as product strategy and growth, product management, business development, GTM strategy, and market analysis.

-The Spring 2024 employer project proposal form is now open.
+The Spring 2026 employer proposal form is now open.
+You can view FAQ questions here.
 Please reach out to hailey@edtechmba.com if you have any questions.

 If you have an internship or full-time opportunity you are interested in sharing with our members, don't hesitate to reach out as we would be happy to help spread the word and help you find a good fit!